 Catalina Sarsfield (c.1694-) was the eldest daughter of David Sarsfield (c.1661-1710) and the niece of Dominick Sarsfield, 4th Viscount Sarsfield (c.1660-1701) of Kilmallock, Co.
 Limerick.
 Both David and Dominick supported James II during the 1689 to 1691 Williamite War in Ireland.
 Dominick married the sister of the famous Patrick Sarsfield (1658-1693).
 Following the Treaty of Limerick, they left Ireland for France as part of the Flight of the Wild Geese.
 David and Dominick both served as part of the Continental armies, hoping for the restoration of James II to the British throne.
 David moved from France to Spain, where he became the governor of the Badajoz fortress.
 He was killed in 1710 at the Battle of Villaviciosa.

 Catalina was born in Nantes in France.
-She became one of the maids of honour to the Queen Elisabetta of Spain (1691-1750).
-In 1718 she married a German adventurer Theodore von Neuhoff (1694-1756).
-Catalina had expensive taste, she received a wage of two crowns a day which she spent on entertaining friends and expensive carriages.
+She became one of the lady in waiting to the Queen Elisabetta of Spain (1691-1750).
+In 1718, she married a German adventurer, Theodore von Neuhoff (1694-1756).
+Catalina had expensive taste, she received a wage of two crowns a day, which she spent on entertaining friends and expensive carriages.

-Theodore continued travelled throughout Europe gathering debts in his wake.
-While in Genoa he met some Corsican rebels and exile.
+Theodore continued to travelled throughout Europe, gathering debts in his wake.
+While in Genoa, he met some Corsican rebels and exile.
 Theodore persuaded these rebels that he could free Corsica if they made him king.
-He landed in Corsica in March 1736 and was crowned King Theodore I. Despite Theodore’s antics in Spain when he assumed the throne in Corsica the Spanish King and Queen looked favourably on the new state.
+He landed in Corsica in March 1736 and was crowned King Theodore I. Despite Theodore’s antics in Spain, when he assumed the throne in Corsica the Spanish King and Queen looked favourably on the new state.

 For further reading see: Theodore Von Neuhoff, King of Corsica: The Man Behind the Legend By Julia Gasper